 Red Serge

 A significant aspect of Canadian tradition is the Red Serge uniform, notably worn by the Royal Canadian Mounted Police (RCMP).
-This uniform, featuring a striking red tunic with yellow trim and brass buttons, is deeply rooted in Canadian culture and recognized globally.
+This uniform, featuring a striking red tunic with yellow trim and brass buttons, is deeply rooted in Canadian Culture and recognized globally.

 Originating in the late 19th century, the Red Serge serves not only as a symbol of law enforcement but also embodies Canadian pride and identity.
 Its enduring design and historical significance reflect the values of duty, honor, and service upheld by the Royal Canadian Mounted Police.